jaydenlin11/pokemon/README.md

 # 🏆 PokePath Finder

-A tool inspired by the University of Michigan's EECS 281 course, designed to explore graph algorithms through a Pokémon-themed adventure.
+Designed to explore graph algorithms through a Pokémon-themed adventure.
 Built to optimize travel routes for catching Pokémon across a map, this project tackles Minimum Spanning Trees (MST) and the Travelling Salesperson Problem (TSP).

 📅 **Current Date:** March 17, 2025